 - Think about your use of email real estate.
 If the case is Smith v.
 ABC, Inc. and you’re corresponding with an inhouse lawyer at ABC, he or she will know the case involves the company.
 Think this doesn’t make a difference?
 Look at a client’s email in-box on a mobile device.
 If you have to open an email to find out whether it is important, you’ve just wasted time.
 Time that adds up.

 - Are you asking the reader to do something?
-Specify that in the re line of the email.
-For example: Smith: URGENT: Signature needed.
+Specify that in the first line of the email.
+For example: Smith: URGENT: Signature required, or URGENT: Approval required.

 - Learn the importance of BLUF—Bottom Line Up Front.
 Give your client the choice to read the detail or ignore it.
 Sometimes, a client just doesn’t care at that moment and you should not force them to read through the detail to get to the result.